stevestreza/VillainousStyle/README.md

 TTStyleSheet is an abstract superclass for a set of styles.
 Subclass it and add methods for each style you wish to add.
 You will likely want to create a protocol for your styles to implement, to ensure that your stylesheet implements all the necessary styles.

+There is a global stylesheet, which can be thought of as the "active" stylesheet.
+Call `+[TTStyleSheet setGlobalStyleSheet:]` to change the active theme, which will fire a `TTStyleSheetChangedNotification`.
+When that gets fired, you'll want to tell your views to update their styles and redraw.

 Styles
 ======